Back to School, Back to Health

 A healthy diet is a balanced diet!
 Why not try something new from each of the food groups that you haven’t tried before?
 Check out the NHS eat well guide for ideas on fresh foods that you could taste from each of the different groups.
 There are also some great ideas on new recipes from BAME community groups that you could try.
 These can all be found on our OneLife Suffolk healthy eating webpage!

 Our family’s and young people’s service can also support you with healthy eating.
-You can find out more by visiting this web page:
+You can find out more by visiting the Families and Young People section.

 Why don’t you and your family write a letter to someone you don’t see very often.

 You could write to a friend or family member who you don’t see very often, or write a letter to someone you know who lives far away and post it to them!